Synology Cloud Sync Not Syncing All Files – Solved Now!

 Step 1.
 Download, install and run this free file sync tool.

 Step 2.
 Click Sync and select Basic Sync.
 Basic Sync will perform one-way sync between Synology NAS and the cloud.
-If you want to perform two-way sync, please upgrade to AOMEI Backupper Professional.

 Step 5.
 After Synology NAS has been added, all the folders under it will be listed.
 Choose the folder you want to sync and click OK.